 things to do after installing fedora 7

-It can ever install GPU drivers, network drivers, development tools, multimedia codecs, extra fonts… Much and much more.
+It can even install GPU drivers, network drivers, development tools, multimedia codecs, and extra fonts… Much and much more.

 To install Fedy on the latest Fedora release make sure that you’ve already enabled the RPM Fusion repositories in the previous stop, and then run the following commands: